 According to Healthline, the following more severe reactions may occur should you ingest the agent.

 - Irregular heartbeat

 - Low blood pressure

 - Cardiac arrest or heart attack

 - Muscle twitches

 While most chemical burns do not produce life-threatening injuries, it is possible, especially if you ingest the chemical.
 Chemical burns can also leave an individual with permanent injuries such as scarring, infection muscle tissue damage or emotional issues.
 If you or a loved one has suffered a chemical burn injury, you may be entitled to compensation.
-After you have received proper medical treatment, please be sure to contact Hollis, Wright, Clay and Vail at 205.324.3600 or 1.844.LAW.TALK for a free consultation.
+After you have received proper medical treatment, please be sure to contact Hollis, Wright & Clay, P.C. at 205.324.3600 or 1.844.LAW.TALK for a free consultation.